-This is a very good question because I remember when I was a kid I used to do that only for the sake of winning a match.
-In my attempt not to miss I was just “pushing” the balls over the net.
+This is a very good question because I remember doing this as a kid only for the sake of winning a match.
+In my attempt to not miss I would just “push” the balls over the net.

 The upside was that I was winning matches playing this way… in the beginning.